-OVERVIEW AND SCRUTINY COMMITTEES TERMS OF REFERENCE
+OVERVIEW AND SCRUTINY BOARD / COMMITTEES TERMS OF REFERENCE

-Overview and Scrutiny is a statutory role fulfilled by Councillors who are not members of the Cabinet in an authority operating a Leader and Cabinet model.
-The role of the overview and scrutiny committees is to help develop policy, to carry out reviews of Council and other local services, and to hold decision makers to account.
+Overview and Scrutiny (O&S) is a statutory role fulfilled by Councillors who are not members of the Cabinet in an authority operating a Leader and Cabinet model.
+The role of the Overview and Scrutiny Board and Committees is to help develop policy, to carry out reviews of Council and other local services, and to hold decision makers to account.